 Nespresso machines brew espresso using convenient pre-measured pods.
 Just pop in a Nespresso capsule, close the lever, and the machine punctures the pod and forces hot water through the ground coffee at high pressure.

 In 1976, Nestle patented the system of Nespresso.
 But the earlier machines did not look as compact and exquisite in design as they look now.
 They were just like a traditional Espresso machine with a large boiler and pumping system.

 In the preceding ten years, Nespresso made many changes to its existing design and made it capable of rolling out in the market of Japan, Switzerland, and many European countries in 1986.

 Eric Favre was the guy who initially came up with the idea of the Nespresso system.
 He noticed that one coffee bar in his vicinity was always full of customers and the taste of their coffee was also different and more pleasing than the other coffee bars in that area.

-Nespresso machines just look like conventional coffee machines and have a very simple design.
-With Nespresso machines, you can easily brew your favorite cup of coffee in a matter of minutes.
+Nespresso machines just look like conventional pod-based coffee machines and have a very simple and sleek design.
 A typical Nespresso machine has 6 parts.